bsbarkur/anveshanegalu/_posts/2024-03-04-functional-programming-mat-mul.md

 in word-at-a-time terms in much the same way the computer's bottleneck does".

-## Defining Inner product in functional programming style
+## Defining Inner product in functional level programming style
 So inner product is nothing but this formulation

 Sasank has written a neat introduction where he shows via python how this form application works for those of us who are wired to think in terms of modern languages [here](https://chsasank.com/llama.lisp/dev/interpreter.html).